 So go on give it a try, open your favourite ROM in a Hex editor and see what you can find!

-There are so many file formats out there (and many variations) that you couldn’t possibly know them all, so just learn what you need when you need it.
+There are so many file formats out there (and many variations) that you couldn’t possibly know them all, so its best to just learn what you need when you need it.
+Most standard formats are well documented online and for the others that may be custom to a specific game or application we can reverse engineer the assembly code of how the software reads (or writes to) the file.

 Now you know the basics of how data can be represented you can dive into many different file formats used in games.
 You can view them in Hexadecimal with a Hex Editor and you can spot the Magic Header (if the file has one).
 This can be very useful for looking at files in ISO files, especially if they do not have a file extension.